-RTOC highlights the history of illegal trade in the mobile air-conditioning sector during the move away from CFCs to HFC-134a and how the increased cost of HFC-134a compared to CFCs lead to a surge
+RTOC highlights the history of illegal trade in the mobile air-conditioning sector during the move away from CFCs to HFC-134a and how the increased cost of HFC-134a compared to CFCs lead to a surge in counterfeit HFC-134a.
+The counterfeit HFC-134a was found to contain CFCs and toxic and flammable components which pose serious treats to the environment and human safety when used.

 As EIA has warned previously, the RTOC report notes that the large price differential between HFC-134a and the replacement HFO-1234yf being phased in in some parts of the world may lead to even more significant problems for illegal trade and counterfeiting.
-HFC-134a can be purchased for around \$11/kg whereas HFO-1234yf costs approximately 8-9 times more than this.47
+HFC-134a can be purchased for around \$11/kg whereas HFO-1234yf costs approximately 8-9 times more than this.

 Europe is already witnessing significant illegal HFC use in the mobile air-conditioning sector, as the F-Gas Regulation is rapidly cutting HFC use and raising prices.
-48 Unless strong measures are taken to improve enforcement and close regulatory loopholes, the shift to HFO-1234yf will undoubtedly result in widespread counterfeiting with significant environmental and human safety impacts.
+Unless strong measures are taken to improve enforcement and close regulatory loopholes, the shift to HFO-1234yf will undoubtedly result in widespread counterfeiting with significant environmental and human safety impacts.